-- 11.1 In order to continue a qualification a student must pass at least half the points of the paper(s) currently enrolled in. - 11.1.1 Where this requirement has not been met, a student must apply to the examination board for a continuation of enrolment in the programme. - 11.1.2 Where the student is enrolled in only one paper for the enrolment period, they must have successfully completed at least half of the assessment requirements for that paper in order to continue in a qualification. - 11.2 A student who has twice enrolled in a paper and for both enrolments has not met the requirements of that paper must apply to the examination board for permission to re-enrol in that paper. - 11.3 The decision of the examination board is final.
+- 11.1 A student's academic progress is monitored by the relevant examination board. - 11.2 In order to continue a qualification a student must pass papers equivalent to at least half the points value of their enrolment over the two most recently completed semesters or terms. - 11.2.1 Where this requirement has not been met, a student must apply to the examination board for a continuation of enrolment in the programme. - 11.3 A student who has twice enrolled in a paper and for both enrolments has not met the requirements to pass that paper must apply to the examination board for permission to re-enrol in that paper. - 11.4 A student may appeal against a decision to not allow re-enrolment into a programme or paper under Part 6 of the General Academic Regulations.